Ordered Partitions and Drawings of Rooted Plane Trees: Bounded regions in a slice of

 We present an alternative proof by counting the cardinality of the set (2).
 We say that the {\it type} of an ordered partition $(A_1,\dotsc{},A_k)$ is the set $\{A_1,\dotsc{},A_k\}$, which is a partition of $[n]$.
 An ordered partition of type $\{ \{1\}, \{2\}, \dotsc{}, \{n\} \}$ is just a permutation of $[n]$.

 \begin{lemma} Let $p_n$ be the number of permutations of $[n]$ whose all left-to-right minima occurs at odd locations.
 Set $p_0=1$.
 Then

 \end{lemma}

-\begin{proof} We found this proof in an unpublished post of Callan.
+\begin{proof} The proof is found in a post by Callan in \cite[A000246]{citation-oeis}.
 For any permutation $(a_1,\dotsc{},a_n)$ of $[n]$ all of whose left-to-right minima occur at odd locations, we can construct a permutation of $[n-1]$ by removing $a_n$ and decrementing all elements greater than $a_n$ by $1$.
 This new permutation has all left-to right minima at odd locations.
 On the other hand, for any permutation of $[n-1]$ whose all left-to-right minima occurs at odd locations and any $a_n\in{}[n]$, we can construct a permutation of $[n]$ by incrementing all elements greater than $a_n$ by $1$ and adding $a_n$ to the end.
 This new permutation has all left-to-right minima at odd locations if and only if $n$ is odd or $n$ is even and $a_n>1$.
 Therefore, from this correspondence we get $p_n=np_{n-1}$ for odd $n$ and $p_n=(n-1)p_{n-1}$ for even $n$.
 By induction, $p_{n}=((n-1)!!)^2$ for even $n$ and $p_n=n!!(n-2)!!$ for odd $n$.

 Then,

 On the other hand,

 So